 My name is Frank Whitfield.
 I am a psychologist who lives and works in Paris, France.
 For a number of years, I have been intrigued by the dreams of a prolific dream-writer named Steven Collier, who was born in 1952, and who lived much of his life in the small town of Portsmouth, Ohio.
 Collier died at the age of 95 in 2048.
 Twelve years later, in 2060, I was born in Portsmouth.
 Now in the year 2087, at the age of 27, I have developed a certain love for Collier's dreams which has inspired me to compile some of them into meaningful stories.

-I sometimes forget that if nothing else, Collier can claim to be the first blessed person in the history of the world to compile sequences of dreams into stories - be those compilations meaningful or not.
-Although Collier's compilations might have been somewhat obscure in the beginning, future compilations attained more brillance as Collier aged.
+I sometimes forget that if nothing else, Collier can claim to be the first blessed person in the history of the world to compile sequences of real dreams into stories - be those compilations meaningful or not.
+Although Collier's compilations might have been somewhat obscure in the beginning, future compilations attained more shine as Collier aged.

 I say "eternal life" partly because Collier believed - and I believe - that the meanings of dreams are not of importance to the dreamer unless life is eternal.

-The actual origin of a story contained in a
+The actual origin of any

 compilation of dreams, however, remained a subject of controversy in Collier's